Your cart is currently empty!

 A shuttle to Tolman Bridge to start our canoe trip on the Red Deer River

-Red Deer River Adventures out of Drumheller is offers a shuttle service which makes a weekend canoe trip on the Red Deer River far easier to organize.
+Red Deer River Adventures out of Drumheller is offered a shuttle service until closing in 2024.
+It sure made a weekend canoe trip on the Red Deer River far easier to organize.
 John and I along with two friends we talked into joining us left Calgary at 8 AM to arrive in Drumheller for a 9:30 AM shuttle.

 Our shuttle driver and owner of Red Deer River Adventures, Eric Neumann then filled us in on the area as we drove north for an hour through beautiful canola and flax dotted fields to our launch site near the Tolman Bridge in Dry Island Buffalo Jump Provincial Park.